 Continuation of skills development in understanding, speaking, reading, and writing Spanish with emphasis on the use of functional, communicative language.
 Prerequisite: SNH 1010 or consent of the advisor.
 Laboratory work required.
+(Global Learning Opportunity course)

 SNH 1030.
 Accelerated Beginning Spanish (6).F.On Demand.